GodotSteam/GodotSteam-Docs/docs/classes/music_remote.md

 # Music Remote

 Allows direct interaction with the Steam Music player.

-These are only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" }.

-**Note**: These functions only work with soundtracks you purchased or own on Steam.
+These functions only work with soundtracks you purchased or own on Steam.

----
+!!! info "Only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" }"

+{==
-## Functions
+## :material-function-variant: Functions

----
+==}

 ### activationSuccess